aws-samples/aws-deeplearning-labs/workshop/pytorch-distributed-training/1_INSTALL.md

 ./install_eks_kubeflow.sh
 ```

-Scriptv1.sh will run for about 20-25 minutes and will setup EKS, Kubeflow in our AWS account using Terraform.
+install_eks_kubeflow.sh will run for about 30-55 minutes and will setup EKS, Kubeflow in our AWS account using Terraform.

 ### Accessing Kubeflow Dashboard